wieslawsoltes/Dock/docs/dock-reference.md

 These values are consulted when calculating drop targets or restoring a layout from a saved state.

+## Document dock options

+`IDocumentDock` exposes two key properties for controlling its tab strip. `EnableWindowDrag` allows the entire window to be dragged via the tab area. `TabsLayout` chooses where the tabs appear using the `DocumentTabLayout` enum.

+The factory provides helper methods `SetDocumentDockTabsLayoutLeft`, `SetDocumentDockTabsLayoutTop` and `SetDocumentDockTabsLayoutRight` to change the layout at runtime.

 ## Factory API

 The `IFactory` interface (implemented by `Factory` in `Dock.Model.Mvvm` and `Dock.Model.ReactiveUI`) contains numerous helpers used by the samples to build and manipulate layouts.
 Important members include: